oneapi-src/oneDNN/doc/programming_model/data_types.md

   purposes.
 The performance of bfloat16 primitives on platforms without hardware acceleration for bfloat16 is 3-4x lower in comparison to the same operations on the fp32 data type.

+@note
+  The Intel AMX instructions ignore the floating-point environment flag and always round to nearest tie-even and flush denormals to zero.

 ### Intel(R) Processor Graphics and Xe architecture-based Graphics